audiojs/audio-buffer-list/readme.md

 ### `list.split(a, b, c, ...)`

-Split list at the indicated indexes, that just increases number of inner buffers and that's it.
+Split list at the indicated indexes.
+That increases number of inner buffers and that's it.

 ### `list.join(start=0, end=-0)`

-Joins fragments for the indicated range together.
+Joins buffers from the indicated range.

 ### `list.destroy()`